pavloteyfel/trivia-api/README.md

 #### GET `/api/v1.0/categories/{id}/questions`
 - **Description:**
-  - Fetch questions for a category specified by id request argument
+  - Fetches questions for a category specified by id request argument.
   - Request Arguments: id - integer
-  - Returns: An object with questions for the specified category, total questions, and current category string
+  - Returns: An object with questions for the specified category, the number of total questions, and current category string.
 - **Example request:** `curl http://127.0.0.1:5000/api/v1.0/categories/1/questions`
 - **Example response:**
     ```json